pkblue93-rgb/IPL-Analysis-dashboard-2008-2025/README.md

 # IPL-Analysis-dashboard-2008-2025

+The objective of this project is to analyze IPL seasons (2008–2025) using Power BI by tracking team performance, player achievements, and key match statistics.
-This Power BI project provides an interactive IPL analysis (2008–2025) showcasing season-wise winners, team standings, and player performance (Orange/Purple Cap, top fours &amp; sixes).
-It enables quick insights into match stats, records, and trends across all seasons.
+It aims to provide quick, interactive insights into winners, records, and trends across all seasons.